 We have anxiety because it’s how Autism presents.
 It’s never easy having to mould ourselves into our lives around those who don’t have Autism.
 Having watched again ‘Chris Packham’s’ BBC documentary, his experiences have reinforced more of my own issues.

-Autism is high functioning.
+Autism is high functioning, although there are different degrees.
 We find social interaction and communication difficult, as part of the condition we may also fail to interpret and miscommunicate.
 In Chris’ documentary he talks about living by himself because that way ‘he gets to be himself.’
 Trying to fit Autism into other people’s lives is never easy.

 Therefore, it is important for anyone like myself and living with the condition, be allowed to be who we are.
 Any form of stress or uncertainty we deal with becomes a trigger.
 Where we will fail to understand or communicate effectively, others must understand.